St Monans Festival 2025

 For as long as I can remember I have never been far away from a paint brush.
 Experimenting with colour excites me as shown in my life drawing and floral art work.
 I like to use a variety of mediums such as pastel, acrylic, brusho and watercolour.
 Alongside traditional brushes, I like to experiment with pallet knives, sticks, scrapers or anything that can be used for mark making.

-31 West End – Lesley Clarke
+31 West End – Lesley Clark

 Lesley Clark is a local artist who enjoys painting Seascapes and Shorelines of East Fife.
 Inspiration also comes from flowers and visits abroad.
 Paintings, Prints and Cards available- looking forward to seeing you at the Festival